OpenClaw Does Everything. You Still Have to Type.

 Add a

-[[hotkey]]entry toconfig.tomlwithexec = "nerw send linux-server/your-agent" - 5 Hold RightCommand, speak a task, release.
-Your voice now routes directly to your AI agent over the encrypted P2P mesh.
+[[hotkey]]entry toconfig.tomlwithexec = "integrations/send_openclaw.py" - 5 Hold RightCommand, speak a task, release.
+Your voice routes to OpenClaw's gateway on localhost — the agent executes it immediately.

 Your voice becomes the universal controller